utsavkumar-280/learning-next/README.md

 - To nested routes inside a dynamic routes, instead of file you can create a folder with the same name enclosed in [], and then create nested routes inside that folder.
 - For example for routes like _/project/1/review_ _/project/200/review_, or _/project/2/review/3004_ you can create a subfolder [projectId] inside project folder and inside that subfolder create review folder and so on.
 - Now to access all these dynamic parameters you still have use the _useRouter_ as metioned in the previous section.

+### Catch all routes

+- To make a catch all routes pages, your file name should be enclosed in square brackets and three dots should be preceeding it.
+- For example to catch routes after _/docs_ like _/docs/abc_, _/docs/abc/aaaa/cedd_ you can create a file [...slug].js.
+- And to make catch all routes optional you can add another square bracket around it.
+So, [[...slug]].js will catch _/docs_ , _/docs/anything/after/it_.

+> Note: All the predefined rotues takes precedence over Dynamic routes, and all the Dynamic routes takes precedence over catch all routes.

+### 404 Not Found

+Next already provides a Not found page for any unmatched routes, but if you want to create a custom 404 not found page, you can do so by creating a file names **_404.js_** in the root directory( i.e pages ).